googleforgames/agones/site/content/en/docs/Getting Started/create-fleet.md

 ### 4. Allocate a Game Server from the Fleet

-Since we have a fleet of warm gameservers, we need a way to request one of them for usage, and mark that it has players access it (and therefore, it should not be deleted until they are finished with it).
+Since we have a fleet of warm gameservers, we need a way to request one of them for usage, and mark that it has players accessing it (and therefore, it should not be deleted until they are finished with it).

 {{< alert title="Note" color="info">}}
  In production, you would likely do the following through a [Kubernetes API call]({{< ref "/docs/Guides/access-api.md" >}}), but we can also